bookercodes/pusher-chatkit-tut/README.md

 What is happening here?

-* Once `ChatScreen` has been mounted (`onComponentDidMount`), we instntiate `ChatManager` with our `instanceLocator`, `userId` (from `this.props.userId`), and a custom `TokenProvider`
+* Well, once `ChatScreen` has been mounted (that is, `onComponentDidMount`), we instantiate `ChatManager` with our `instanceLocator`, `userId` (from `this.props.userId`), and a custom `TokenProvider`
 * The `TokenProvider` points to the `/authenticate` route, which we defined earlier
 * Once `ChatManager` has been instantiated, we call `connect`
 * `connect` happens asynchronously and a [`Promise`](https://developers.google.com/web/fundamentals/primers/promises) is returned.
 If you have followed these steps exaclty, you will connect.
-That being said, watch out for any `console.error`s in case you you missed something.
+That being said, watch out for any `console.error`s in case you you missed something

+## Step 7.
+Create a Chatkit room

+When using Chatkit, all messages are sent to a Chatkit room.

+In most cases, your app will have several rooms which you create programatially (on the server _or_ client using `createRoom`).

+Because our app only needs one room, we will create it in the dashboard.

+In the dashboard, go to **Inspector** and create a user called **Admin**:

+Then, create a room called **General**, making sure to note the Room id once you hit save:

+create a user called `admin` then a room called `General`.
+Make sure to note the room ID once you press Create:

+## Step 8.
+Component structure

 I am quite excited about the rest of the tutoral, and I hope you are too!
 Now that we have our boilerplate and a Chatkit connection, we can rapidly start to add chat features.
 Seriously, it's so satifying.
 Leggo!

-## Step 7.
-Create a Chatkit room

-In the dashboard, go to the **Inspector** and create a room:

-## Step 8.
-Component structure

 Going forward, we'll break each feature into a indepdent (reusable, if you want!)
 React components: